List Of Essential Vitamins For Turtles [& Sources]

 In contrast to the ornate box turtle, which consumes only around 10% plant matter and 90% animal matter, the eastern box turtle consumes about 50% plant matter and 50% animal matter.

-Dietary requirements for turtles are also affected by their age.
-The protein content of insects and other animals is increased for young turtles as they mature.
+Turtles’ dietary requirements are also affected by their age.
+As they mature, the protein content of insects and other animals increases for young turtles.

 How To Give Additional Vitamin?